Famous Logos with Hidden Meanings You Never Noticed

 What Are 7 types of Logos?

-There are seven main types of logos.
-Wordmarks use a brand’s full name, like Google.
+Wordmarks use the full name, like Google.
 Lettermarks use initials, like IBM.
-Brandmarks are symbols without words, like Twitter’s bird.
-Combination marks mix text and symbols, like Adidas.
+Brandmarks are symbol-only icons.
+Combination marks mix text and symbol, like Adidas often does.

-Emblems put text inside a shape, like the Starbucks badge.
-Mascots use characters, like KFC’s Colonel Sanders.
-Abstract marks are shapes that don’t represent anything specific, like the Nike swoosh.
-Each type shows a brand’s style in a different way.
+Emblems place text inside a badge, like Starbucks.
+Mascots use a character, like KFC with Colonel Sanders.
+Abstract marks are non-literal symbols, like the Nike swoosh.

 What Is the World's Best Logo?